 Mendelian Laws describe how information is passed from generation to generation, but the molecular processes were not determined until the nature and structure of DNA was described.
 The structure of this molecule and the consequences of replication are covered.
 Is DNA the same in different organisms?
 Quantitative tools to look at the composition of the information are developed.
 DNA as nucleotide sequences, nucleotide frequency, GC content.
 Independence and conditional probability in the DNA environment.
 Transition matrix, graph to represent transition matrices.
 Probability of a given sequence of nucleotides, repeats of a single nucleotide, length of the repeat, geometric distribution.
 Palindromes, probability of any palindrome and of specific palindromes, space in between palindromes.
 Comparing two sequences of nucleotides.
 Similarities that happen just by chance.
 Random walks (and their use in testing for similarities).
-Sampling distribution of the sample mean and its use in confidence interval estimation and hypotheses testing.
-Approximated distribution (normal) of the sample proportion and its use in confidence interval estimation and hypotheses testing.
+Sampling distribution (normal) of the sample proportion and its use in confidence interval estimation and hypotheses testing.
 Necessary sample size calculation in the case of estimation based on desired precision and confidence and the case of testing hypothesis based on the desired power.
 The t-student distribution and its application to inference for the sample mean.